Stupendemys

 Based on the huge skull and strong jaw of this turtle, scientists assume that the species ate a wide variety of fish, mollusks, snakes, and other reptiles.
 Researchers also believe that the strong jaw of the Stupendemys allowed it to eat all manner of seeds and fruits.

-Based on the dietary habits of its nearest living relative, the big-headed Amazon river turtle, scientists believe that S. geographica may have been responsible for dispersing the seeds of a diverse array of plants throughout its South American wetland home.
+Based on the dietary habits of its nearest living relative, the big-headed Amazon river turtle, scientists believe that S. geographica may have been responsible for dispersing the seeds of various plants throughout its South American wetland home.

 Habitat – When and Where Stupendemys Lived